-The Committee to review Riverside City College's Guided Pathways Self-Assessment Tool for submission to the State Chancellor's Office.
+Recommend approving Riverside City College's Guided Pathways Self-Assessment Tool to the State Chancellor's Office.

-4. CTE Two-Year College Program Reviews

-The Committee to review the Two-Year College Program Reviews of the Vocational and Occupational Programs.

-5. Proposed 2018 - 2019 Academic Calendar

-The Committee to review the proposed academic calendar for 2018-2019.

-6. Proposed Curricular Changes

-The Committee to review the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.

-7. Multiple Measures Presentation

-C. Planning and Operations

-1. Amendment to Comprehensive Master Plan, Project Budget Allocation and Project Approval for the Renovation of the Student Services Building
+- 4. CTE Two Year College Program Reviews Recommend approving the Two-Year College Program Reviews of the Vocational and Occupational Programs. - 5.
+Proposed 2018-2019 Academic Calendar Recommend approving the proposed academic calendar for 2018-2019. - 6.
+Proposed Curricular Changes Recommend approving the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings. - C. Planning and Operations - 1.
+Amendment to Comprehensive Master Plan, Project Budget Allocation and Project Approval for the Development of the Student Services Project

-The Committee to review the amendment to the Moreno Valley College Comprehensive Master Plan; the development of Student Services Project and project budget in the amount of \$11 Million.
+Recommend approving the amendment to the Moreno Valley College Comprehensive Master Plan; approving the development of Student Services Project and allocating a project budget in the amount of \$11 Million.